 By limiting the number of Required Foundations of Management Core Courses in each degree program, the Schulich School provides students with the opportunity to select a significant number of courses from the more than 100 electives it offers.
-The result is a rich opportunity to select from 20 specializations, including management functions such as finance and marketing; industries or sectors such as financial services, public management, nonprofit management and leadership; or management topics such as international business, entrepreneurial studies, and business and sustainability.
+The result is a rich opportunity to select from 21 specializations, including management functions such as finance and marketing; industries or sectors such as financial services, global mining management, social sector management; or management topics such as international business, entrepreneurial studies, and business and sustainability.
 Most electives are taken in Year 2 of a degree program.
 One elective is required in Year 1.

 Schulich students have a range of study options.
-Students may choose to complete a specialization for which MBA students are normally required to complete 12 or more credit-hours of elective courses and students in the MBA/JD, IMBA, and MBA/MA/MFA programs are required to 9 credit hours of elective courses in a particular area of study.
+MBA students are normally required to complete 12 or more credits of elective courses and students in the MBA/JD, IMBA, and MBA/MA/MFA programs are required to 9 credits of elective courses in a particular area of study to meet specialization requirements.

-Specialization may also take the form of a degree program such as the International MBA (IMBA), Master of Public Administration (MPA), or MBA/JD; and/or graduate diploma programs in real estate and infrastructure, democratic administration, financial engineering, or arts and media administration, non-profit management and leadership, or justice system administration.
-Areas with a graduate diploma are indicated with an asterisk (*) in the menu above.
+Students may also pursue specialization in the form of a degree program such as the International MBA (IMBA), MBA/JD; and graduate diploma programs in real estate and infrastructure, health industry management, financial engineering, or arts and media administration, social sector management, or business and sustainability.

-In the IMBA program, students have 21 credit-hours of electives available.
+In the IMBA program, students have 21 credits of electives available.
 This permits one area of specialization in addition to international business which is built into the program.
-Similarly, the MPA program has a built-in specialization in public management (as well as general management), but its 12 credit-hours of electives permit students to obtain yet another specialization.
-The MBA/JD and MBA/MA/MFA programs also allow for 12 credit hours of electives enabling students in these programs to pursue one specialization within their Schulich studies.
+The MBA/JD and MBA/MA/MFA programs also allow for 12 credits of electives enabling students in these programs to pursue one specialization within their Schulich studies.